Taree: Demographics

+The median weekly household income is $968.
+This compares with a national average of $1,746.
+30.3% of households had a gross weekly income of less than $650, which is higher than the national average of 16.5%.

+Transport

+Taree is located on the Pacific Highway.
+Taree railway station on the North Coast line is served by NSW TrainLink services from Sydney to Grafton, Casino and Roma Street.

+Taree Airport was served by FlyPelican services to Sydney until July 2022.

 Education

 There are several public schools in the Taree area including Taree Public School, Taree High School, Taree West Public School, Manning Gardens Public School, Chatham Public School, Chatham High School, and Cundletown Public School.

-Private schools in and around Taree include Manning District Adventist School, Tinonee, Manning Valley Anglican College, Cundletown, Taree Christian College, Kolodong, St Joseph's Primary School, and St Clare's High School.
+Private schools in and around Taree include Manning District Adventist School, Tinonee, Manning Valley Anglican College, Cundletown, Midcoast Christian College, Kolodong, St Joseph's Primary School, and St Clare's High School.

-Several post-secondary education and training facilities have a presence in Taree: the North Coast Institute of TAFE, Taree Community College, the Australian Technical College - Manning Valley Campus.
+Several post-secondary education and training facilities have a presence in Taree: the North Coast Institute of TAFE, Taree Community College, the Australian Technical College – Manning Valley Campus.

 Media

 Newspapers

 The Manning River Times is based in Taree.

 Television

 All major digital-only television channels are available in Taree.
 The networks and the channels they broadcast are listed as follows: